-What you must pay when you get these Services that are covered for you services Urgently needed services \$30 copayment for each Urgently needed services are provided to treat a nonurgently needed care emergency, unforeseen medical illness, injury, or condition visit, In or Out-ofthat requires immediate medical care but, given your network. circumstances, it is not possible, or it is unreasonable, to \$95 copayment for each obtain services from network providers.
-Examples of urgently worldwide emergency or needed services that the plan must cover out of network are i) urgent care visit you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
+Urgently needed services

+Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
 For example, you need immediate care during the weekend.
 Services must be immediately needed and medically necessary.

 Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished innetwork.
-You are covered for urgently needed care worldwide.